 - Keep your cards in different spots or bags.
 That way if you do lose your money or get it stolen, the thieves won’t have everything.

 - Is solo travel safe where you’re headed?
 Do your research before you get there.
-Familiarise yourself with the areas you will be staying in, or visiting, and check out overseas travel tips and advice from other travelers on travel forums and sites.
+Familiarise yourself with the areas you will be staying in, or visiting, and check out overseas travel tips and advice from other travellers on travel forums and sites.

 - Trust your gut.
 If it doesn’t feel right, leave.